 About The Future Governance Forum

-Our mission: to reform the state to renew the nation.
+Our mission: to transform the state to renew the nation.

-FGF was set up to advance new approaches to progressive policymaking and delivery, with a focus spanning national, devolved, regional, and local government.
+FGF is more than a traditional, policy-focused think tank: we concentrate on the how as much as the what of policy design and implementation.
+We look to advance new approaches to progressive policymaking and delivery, with a focus spanning national, devolved, regional, and local government.

 Drawing on our team’s deep expertise and wide-ranging experience, we develop practical, innovative solutions that help those in power turn policy into practice.